2024 New Jersey Democratic presidential primary: Candidates

+The ballot included an option for Uncommitted.

 Uncommitted vote

 On March 25, 2024, a coalition of delegates filed nominating petitions under the slogan "Justice for Palestine, Permanent Ceasefire Now".
 The organizing effort, spearheaded by the Democratic Socialists of America, was part of a national movement inspired by the Listen to Michigan campaign that won over 100,000 votes in a protest of President Joe Biden's policy in the Gaza war.